NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/citrixadc-saml.md

     | **Name ID Format**                 | EmailAddress                                                                           |
     | **Attribute 1**                    | `email = AAA.USER.ATTRIBUTE("email")`                                                  |

-    Cloudflare Access currently sends the IdP address in place of the _Service Provider ID_ for the AuthN request.
+    Khulnasoft Access currently sends the IdP address in place of the _Service Provider ID_ for the AuthN request.

 1. Create an Authentication Policy that refers to the Profile just created, and bind it to the authentication vServer mentioned above.